-Do you want to add a contact form in a separate page in your WordPress website?
+Do you want to add a contact form on a separate page in your WordPress website?
 You’re in the right place.
-In this post we will guide you step-by-step to how to add a contact form in a separate page, call it Contact Us page, in your WordPress website.
+In this tutorial, I will guide you step-by-step on how to add a contact form on a separate page, call it Contact Us page, in your WordPress website.

-By using the Shortcode of Contact Form 7 you can display Contact Form 7 in a separate page of your WordPress website, as we have shown in the tutorial.
+By using the Shortcode of Contact Form 7 you can display Contact Form 7 in a separate page of your WordPress website, as I have shown in the tutorial.

 In this post we will cover following topics:

 - How To Install Contact Form 7 In WordPress

 - How To Access & Configure Contact Form 7

 - How To Display Contact Form 7 on A Separate Page

 - How To Integrate reCAPTCHA In Contact Form 7